abdullah-1056/Property-and-Vehicle-Management-System/README.md

 3.User Roles:

- >Owner:
+ •Owner:

-  •	Manage all properties and vehicles.
+  >	Manage all properties and vehicles.
-  •	Access full reporting and analytics tools.
+  >	Access full reporting and analytics tools.

- >Customer:
+  •Customer:

-   • ThisView assigned properties and vehicles.
+   > ThisView assigned properties and vehicles.
-   • Submit requests or updates for specific records.
+   > Submit requests or updates for specific records.

 4.Reporting and Analytics: